ccber-restoration/.github/profile/README.md

 This GitHub organization is intended to facilitate reproducible and collaborative research, following the principles of this great resource: https://ucsb-library-research-data-services.github.io/reproducible-lab/

+If you are new to GitHub and need to get set up, follow steps steps 1, 2, and 4-7 in these excellent instructions from the Bren School Master of Environmental Data Science (MEDS) program: https://ucsb-meds.github.io/MEDS-installation-guide/#install

 ## Spatial data
 Spatial data are generally also on ArcGIS Online: